huggingface/text-generation-inference/docs/source/conceptual/streaming.md

 ## What is Streaming?

-With streaming, the server returns the tokens as the LLM generates them.
+Token streaming is the mode in which the server returns the tokens one by one as the model generates them.
 This enables showing progressive generations to the user rather than waiting for the whole generation.
 Streaming is an essential aspect of the end-user experience as it reduces latency, one of the most critical aspects of a smooth experience.

 <div class="flex justify-center">
     <img